ms328/module4_is601/README.md

-# Module 2 - Learning the Development Python Development Environment and Automated Testing
+# Module 4: Advanced Object-Oriented Programming (OOP) and Comprehensive Testing in Python

 ## Install Instructions
 Create a project folder in your linux home directory to store your projects for the course.
 Follow the provided instruction and watch the video for the unit.